The ‘Tiger King’ industrial complex is everything that’s wrong with Hollywood in 2020

 It’s not just a matter of diluting a brand with overabundance either.
 The rise of the Tiger King industrial complex ignores the pronounced backlash that the show left in its wake.
 As many people watched the show, a significant amount of them did not feel great about it afterward.

 The show starts out by tossing tabloid chum left and right.
 So many characters are larger than life and feel as though they’ve walked out of their own memorable documentaries to play a supporting role in one about a heavily armed polygamist magician who makes profoundly tacky country music videos.
 By the seventh and final episode, though, what seemed irresistibly quirky at first has just become sad.
-Joe Exotic is not only a walking meme-generator.
-He’s a convicted animal killer who also plotted to murder a woman.
+Joe Exotic is not only a walking meme-generator, he’s a convicted animal killer who also plotted to murder a woman.
 Learning everything that the Netflix series has to offer about him is a great way to cure the desire to learn anything more.

 At least the Kate McKinnon series promises the opportunity to show more of Carole Baskin’s side of the story.
 The Netflix series gave oxygen to Joe Exotic’s baseless rumors that Baskin murdered her first husband and fed him to her tigers—and since, yes, that idea sounds a little bit funny in a vacuum, fans of the show have turned it into canon.
 Why do we need the bound-to-be-batshit Nicolas Cage version of the story, too, to correct the correction?

-Probably for the same reason that Hollywood needed another sequel to the original Ghostbusters after the Lady Ghostbusters movie underperformed: to re-set the record straight—in the key of more, more, more.
+Probably for the same reason that Hollywood needed another sequel to the original Ghostbusters after the Lady Ghostbusters movie underperformed: to reset the record straight—in the key of more, more, more.

 It’s a little insulting, this idea that because millions devoured Tiger King, it means they’ll have a ravenous appetite to see the same story told again and again.